 Google Drive is a great tool.
 Each document, spreadsheet, presentation, etc. is automatically saved every second.
 For this reason, you don’t have to worry about losing your materials or your device crashing.
 Moreover, every document can be easily shared with your team.

 Pricing: Free.
-Pay plans start at $1.99 per month
+Pay plans for teams start at $12 per month

 47. Nimble